Benjamin Nygren

-Erik Benjamin Nygren (born 8 July 2001) is a Swedish professional footballer who plays as a right winger for Scottish Premiership club Celtic and the Sweden national team.
+Erik Benjamin Nygren (born 8 July 2001) is a Swedish professional footballer who plays as a winger or attacking midfielder for Scottish Premiership club Celtic and the Sweden national team.

 Club career

 IFK Göteborg

 Nygren began playing football at Utbynäs SK when he was 5–6 years old.
 In 2013, at the age of 12, he joined IFK Göteborg.
 After impressing in the youth teams, Nygren made his first-team debut for IFK Göteborg in a friendly game against Örgryte IS on 24 March 2018.
 Two months after his debut, in May 2018, Nygren signed his first professional contract with Göteborg, a deal running until the end of 2020, despite interest from foreign clubs such as Manchester City, Bayern Munich and Inter.
 The new contract also saw the 16-year old Nygren promoted to the first team squad.

 Nygren's official debut for Göteborg came against Torns IF in the Swedish Cup on 23 August 2018, where he made a brief appearance in the 4–0 win.
 Before the season ended, Nygren also made his Allsvenskan debut in a game against Djurgårdens IF on 31 October 2018, and he played in the last three games of the season.
 In the following match against Malmö FF, Nygren started the game and was in the starting line-up in the final game of the season against Örebro SK, scoring twice in Göteborg's 3–1 victory.